T-Tetrominos in Arithmetic Progression: Introduction

 In this paper, ``tiling'' will always refer to tiling by non-overlapping \TTs, and tilings of rectangles will always mean completely covering the interior of a rectangle satisfying Walkup's condition.
 We write $(m, n)\rightarrow l$ to mean that every tiling of an $m\times n$ rectangle must contain an arithmetic progression of tiles of length at least $l$.
 For a fixed width $w$, a multiple of 4, and $l$, any integer at least 1, we define $T = T_w(l)$ to be the least value of $T$ such that $(w, T)\rightarrow l$.

 The rest of the paper is organized as follows: In Section \ref{sec-basic} we prove some basic results and make a connection with classical van der Waerden numbers.
-In Sections \ref{sec-w4} and \ref{sec-chain} we show that for $w$ in $\{4, 8, 12, 16\}$ and $l\geq 3$, $T_w(l)$ is exactly given by the two-color van der Waerden numbers.
+In Sections \ref{sec-w4} and \ref{sec-chain} we show that for $w$ in $\{4, 8, 12, 16\}$ and $l\geq 3$, $T_w(l)$ is exactly given by the two-color van der Waerden numbers, and that $T_{20}(l)$ is not.
 We end with a section on exact values and further explorations.